 What Is a Smart Watch?

 A smartwatch is a well-designed computerized wristwatch with a great number of useful features.
 Nowadays the best smartwatches function as portable media players, providing audio and video playback to a user via Bluetooth earphones.
 These models are often called 'watch phones'.
-They feature full cell phone capabilities, and can easily make or answer phone calls.
+They feature full cell phone capabilities, and can easily make and take calls.
 Besides, this gadget can connect to Android or iOS devices and run popular mobile apps.
 It also can be used as a navigator, a portable media player, a fitness tracker or a messenger.
 And if a couple of years ago having a smartwatch was considered a luxury, today more and more people seek to buy such a smart companion.
 If you've decided to strap up with a watch phone, too, you're lucky to have come to this page.
-In order to make your choice simpler, we've selected only the most popular models of smartwatches you can buy today.
+In order to make your choice simpler, we've selected only the most popular models of smartwatches for men and women you can buy today.